Atliq logo

 Data Inputs Powering IKEA’s AI Forecasting Models

 Accurate forecasts don’t come from smarter algorithms alone; they come from richer, connected data.
-At IKEA’s scale, AI models rely on multiple layers of data to understand demand not just in hindsight, but in real time and ahead of time.
+At IKEA’s scale, of data to understand demand not just in hindsight, but in real time and ahead of time.
 Here are the key data inputs that power IKEA’s AI-driven forecasting:

 AI + Human Decision-Making at IKEA